Important Candlestick Patterns to Know

 If a candle continues an ongoing price trend, this is called a trending candle.
 Candles that go against the trend are non-trending candles.

-Candles that don’t have an upper or lower wick can also show that there is a strong trend, support, or resistance in either direction.
+Candles that don’t have an upper or lower wick may also show that there is a strong trend, or support or resistance in either direction.
 This means the opening or closing price was close to the high or low trade.
-And vice versa — a long wick can be an indicator that high or low prices aren’t holding.
+And vice versa — a long wick can be an indicator that the stock’s intraday high or low prices may not hold.

 Doji Candles

 A doji can either be a sign of a reversal or a continuation.
-It shows equal forces from buyers and sellers, with no gain in either direction.
+It shows roughly equal forces from buyers and sellers, with little net price movement in either direction.

 Long Shadow Candles